 Hiss

-Hiss is my WIP hobby programming language implemented in Haskell.
-It is named in honor of a copperhead snake discovered in the basement of my parents’ house, which was then serving as my bedroom.
+Hiss is my WIP hobby programming language.
+It features a bytecode compiler written in Haskell and a virtual machine written in Zig.
+Hiss is named in honor of a copperhead snake discovered in the basement of my parents’ house, which was then serving as my bedroom.

-I’m building Hiss to learn more about Haskell, functional programming in general, and in particular, the implementation of functional languages.
+I’m building Hiss to learn more about compilers, interpreters, and functional programming.
 (So here’s your disclaimer: it’s neither well-tested nor stable and will almost certainly never be recommended for production use.)

 // computes k mod n